Sore Muscles – What Really Helps? The Gentle Solution for 2025

 3. Proven home remedies: Top 5 natural helpers

-The 5 most effective home remedies for sore muscles:
+The 5 most effective home remedies for muscle soreness:

 - Arnica compresses: Reduce swelling by up to 40%